richtastic/ff/src/voronoi/wiki/index.md

 <br/>
 **Voronoi Graph [G]**: This contains all vertexes and half-edges (and sites) that are added as the algorithm progresses.
 When complete, this is the output of the algorithm.
 <br/>
-**Wavefront [W]**: This is a a set of arcs (parabola segments) that serves as a way to keep track of the lowest parabola segments, as well as predict points of future convergence (which correspond to voronoi vertexes)
+**Wavefront [W]**: This is a set of arcs (parabola segments) which serves as a way to keep track of the lowest parabola segments, as well as predict points of future convergence (which correspond to voronoi vertexes)
 <br/>